A free volunteer-run community information website proudly serving the counties of

 UNDERSTANDING OUR WEATHER AND IMPROVING OUR RESEARCH THROUGH THE STUDY OF METEOROLOGY AT THE UNIVERSITY LEVEL

-Dr. Gary Lackmann is an Atmospheric Scientist and Head of Marine, Earth and Atmospheric Sciences at NC State University in Raleigh where he teaches synoptic meteorology at both undergraduate and graduate levels, and numerical modeling of the atmosphere.
+Dr. Gary Lackmann is an Atmospheric Scientist and Head of the Department of Marine, Earth, and Atmospheric Sciences at NC State University in Raleigh.
+He has taught synoptic meteorology at both undergraduate and graduate levels, and numerical modeling of the atmosphere.
 Dr. Lackmann also heads the Extreme Weather and Climate Research Laboratory site at NCSU.
-He received both his BS in Atmospheric Science and his MS in Atmospheric Science from the University of Washington and received his PhD in Atmospheric Science from the University at Albany - State University of NY.
+He received both his BS and MS in Atmospheric Science from the University of Washington and received his PhD in Atmospheric Science from the University at Albany - State University of New York.

 Can we start with finding ways to improve our ability to communicate forecasts to the public and to government agencies when and where they are most needed?
 What can you tell us about our ability to communicate important forecast data on a timely basis?